terrycojones/best/docs/index.rst

 Get in touch
 ------------

-If you have trouble installing or using `best`, or understanding the results, or you found an error, please `open an issue <https://github.com/treszkai/best/issues>`_  at the project's GitHub page, or open a `pull request <https://github.com/treszkai/best/pulls>`_ if you have a proposed solution.
+If you find the documentation lacking or you have found an error, please `open an issue <https://github.com/treszkai/best/issues>`_  at the project's GitHub page, or open a `pull request <https://github.com/treszkai/best/pulls>`_ if you have a proposed solution.